FIG Playscheme

 Bowling – usually in Southend so that children can have lunch at the Seaside.

-Diggerland, Paradise Wildlife Park and other places of interest.
+Diggerland, Hertfordshire Zoo, Willows Activity Farm and other places of interest.

 On outings, our buses stay with our groups.
 Therefore if we need to leave early for any reason, such as bad weather – we can.